wlbr/templify/README.md

 "big" string containing the template to the source of your app and parse this string to create the template.

-If you want to create a single file application, than the more handy solution with a dedicated file is not desirable.
+If you want to create a single file application, then the more handy solution with a dedicated file is not desirable.
 On the other hand to edit a complex html template within a Go string in the source is very uncomfortable.